Some Thoughts About Thinking

 Thinking → Saying → Doing → Being

-These are the functions of every human life, everybody does it, every single day; they think, they say, they do, and they be.
-Think, say, do, be.
+These are the functions of every human life.
+Everybody does it, we all do, every single day; we think, we say, we do, and we be.
 This is how life works.

-What you choose to think, say, and do determines who you will “be.“
+What you choose to think, say, and do ultimately determines who you will “be.“

-Simply put: Your thoughts (and attitudes) produce your actions and reactions (behavior), which in turn reveal your character and your identity — who you be(come).
+Simply put: Your thoughts (and attitudes) produce your actions and reactions (behavior), which shape and define the content of your character which reveals your identity — who you be(come).

 The Rule: Everything begins with the way you “choose” to think.

-It’s the one thing in life that you have absolute control over.
+Thinking is the one thing you have absolute control over.

-Actions are what you choose to say and do and reactions are what you choose to say and do in response to what someone else says or does… or what you say and do, how you “react” in response to some situation or circumstance that occurs.
+Actions are what you choose to say and do and reactions are what you choose to say and do in response to what someone else says or does… and what you say and do— how you “react” in response to situations and circumstance that occur.

-Some studies suggest that the average person has thousands of thoughts running through their heads every single day—but always just one thought at a time.
+Some studies suggest that the average person has thousands of thoughts running through their mind every single day.

-A conscious thought may be one you intentionally create or one that seems to just pop into your mind at random and the conscious mind can only handle one thought at a time and it has no memory.
+A conscious thought may be one you intentionally create or one that just seems to pop into your mind at random.
+The conscious mind can handle only one thought at a time and has no memory.

-It takes a thought and a conscious decision to produce an action or a reaction—to say or do something; cause and effect; a cause (the thought) and an effect (the action or reaction) which is your behavior.
+It takes a conscious thought and decision to produce an action or a reaction—to say or do something; cause and effect; a cause (the thought) and an effect (the action or reaction; also known as your behavior.

-“Guard your heart, because everything your say and do flows from it.” (adapted from Proverbs 4:23)
+“Guard your heart, because everything you (say) and do (automatically) flows from it.” (adapted from Proverbs 4:23; emphasis added)

-There are only two things you can do with a thought:
+There are two things you can do with a thought:

 Your thoughts serve many purposes in the human mind.
 They are used to:

-- Recognize — Thoughts that ask, “What is that?
+- Recognize — Thinking thoughts that ask, “What is that?
 Who is that?”

-- Remember — Thoughts that bring an image or idea from the past back into the mind.
+- Remember — Thinking thoughts that bring an image or idea from the past back into the mind.

-- Reason — Thoughts that apply logic, such as, “If this, then that.”
+- Reason — Thinking thoughts that apply logic, such as, “If this, then that.”

-- Imagine — Thoughts that form a mental picture of something not yet seen.
+- Imagine — Thinking thoughts that form a mental picture of something not yet seen.

-- Emote — Thoughts that create emotions (e-motions; energy in motion; motivation; the driving force for behavior).
+- Emote — Thinking thoughts that create emotions (e-motions; energy in motion; motivation; the driving force for behavior).

-- Decide — Thoughts that determine how to act or react.
+- Decide — Thinking thoughts that determine how to act or react.

 Be careful which thoughts you allow to become ingrained in your heart as attitudes.
-Once established, they become firmly rooted and very difficult to change.
+Once established, they become firmly rooted and very difficult, although not impossible, to change.

-Attitudes trigger both good and bad behaviors “automatically, on cue—for all to hear and see”— and without even a conscious thought.
+Attitudes automatically trigger both good and bad behaviors, “on cue—for all to hear and see”— and without even a conscious thought.
 More on attitudes later in Rule #5.

 Notable Thoughts About Thinking